TeenQuotes/deep-links/README.md

 	TeenQuotes://signup

 ### Password lost
-To reset a password by providing an email address:
+To reset a password by providing an email address (will send a reset token):

 	TeenQuotes://password/remind

+### Password reset
+Show the form to reset a password using a reset token (previously sent by e-mail):

+	TeenQuotes://password/reset?token=:token

+Example:

+	TeenQuotes://password/reset?token=28e356e796bb3b98359d13a01dbeeb423d10d7c0

 ## Contact